ilzebriede/Complexity-and-Emergence/README.md

 What do you see?
 Here are some probabilistic answers:
 1) A satellite image of Mojave Desert
-2) A microscopic rendering of Purkinje cells.
+2) A microscopic rendering of Purkinje cells
-3) A generative computational art piece.
+3) A generative computational art piece

+The answer is somehwere at the bottom of this page.

 #### #4 Let's go back to the thought about the puzzle piece.